Avoiding inheritance tax – how to reduce inheritance tax UK

-Generally, anything of value should be included in your estate for inheritance tax purposes.
+Generally speaking, anything of value should be included in your estate for inheritance tax purposes.
 If the asset is jointly owned, then your share falls into your estate.

-This includes property, bank accounts, investments, shares, ISAs, antiques, jewellery, personal chattels, vehicles, life insurance (not held in trust) and gits (made in the past 7 years).
+This includes property, bank accounts, investments, shares, ISAs, antiques, jewellery, personal chattels, vehicles, life insurance (not held in trust) and gifts (made in the past 7 years).
 The asset value is determined to be the value at the date of death.

 What assets are not in your estate?

 Some assets fall outside of your estate and are therefore not subject to inheritance tax.
 This includes most types of pension plans, life insurance (held in trust) and trusts generally.